Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

   Not before  [section 4.1.5](https://www.rfc-editor.org/rfc/rfc7519#section-4.1.5) of [[RFC7519]]
 * *cnf(object):*
     * *x5t#S256(string):*
-    The thumbprint of the certificate that is allowed ot use the access token
+    The thumbprint of the certificate that is allowed ot use the access token. [section 3.1] of [[RFC8705]]
 * *act(object):*
     * *sub(string):*
       The ID of the Peer connecting to the Service on behalf of another Peer.
 The field `grant.data.delegator.peer_ID` of the DelegatedServiceConnectionGrant.